tinydice/cryptoutils/README.md

 ## Installation

 1. Clone the repository or download the script file.
 2a.
-Run main.py and install packages that cause 'missing module' errors.
+Run main.py and install packages that cause 'missing module' errors:

  	pip install <missing-package>

 2b.
-Install the required libraries by running the following command:
+Install the required libraries by running the following command (I have not tested this yet):

 	pip install --no-index --find-links -r requirements.txt